andybalaam/articles-choose-the-right-level/choose-the-right-level.md

-# Test at the right level
+# Testing: choose the right level

-Testing is hard, we all know that.

-But sometimes testing is easy, especially when we are adding new tests.

-In fact, "breaking in" to an area is always the hardest part.
+When someone complains that their tests aren't providing the benefits that they were promised, or are more trouble than they're worth, some of us may be inclined to nod wise and muse that testing is a skill that must be learned.
+We may even hint at the long years we spent sitting at the foot of a mystic testing master to acquire a few of the deep secrets of the art.

+Testing is indeed hard, and it isn't always the magic bullet it is sometimes portrayed as.

+But sometimes, testing is easy and good, and we feel productive and safe in the knowledge that our code must be correct, because the tests specify our requirements simply, and unambiguously.

-Why?
-Because the hard part is choosing the level at which to test.
+I argue that the most important difference between tests being a pain or a joy is the level at which we have chosen to write them.

+## What is a level?

+. single method
+.
+1 or a few independent classes
+. a large group of classes
+. external interfaces

 ## Choosing a level - not too wide